arturh85/n8n-nodes-wyoming/README.md

 ## Operations

-- Transcribe Audio
+- Text to Speech (TTS)
+- Speech to Text (STT)

 ## Compatibility

-- Tested with Version 1.85.4
+- Tested with N8N Version 1.85.4 and [Piper TTS](https://github.com/rhasspy/wyoming-piper) and [Whisper STT](https://github.com/rhasspy/wyoming-faster-whisper/)

 ## Usage

-- Set the Wyoming Server URL and language
+- Set the Wyoming Server URL
+- For TTS:
+    - Set Voice
+- For SST:
+    - Set Audio Language
     - If the input is not in PCM format already conversion with [ffmpeg](https://ffmpeg.org/) is attempted.

 ## Resources